 - successfully completed 52 weeks pre-registration training in 2020; or successfully completed 52 weeks pre-registration in 2019, and not sat the registration assessment

 - self-declared that you are fit to practise as a pharmacist; that you have read and understood the parameters within which you must practise if your application is successful and an undertaking to only work within your scope of competence

 - received a satisfactory final declaration and progress report from your tutor through myGPhC, which confirms that they consider you safe to practise as a provisionally registered pharmacist

-To find out more about provisional registration requirements, read our policy document, Initial education and training standards for pharmacists: criteria for registering provisionally [PDF 168 KB], and see our tutors and trainees Q&A page.
+To find out more about provisional registration requirements, read our policy document, Initial education and training standards for pharmacists: criteria for registering provisionally [PDF 168 KB].

 If you are a tutor, see our guidance on completing a final declaration and progress report for your trainee [PDF 243 KB].